keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - This is useful because different AWS services often talk to each other over the internet.
 If you do not want that behavior and instead want AWS services to only communicate within the AWS network, use AWS PrivateLink.
 By not traversing the Internet, PrivateLink reduces the exposure to threat vectors such as brute force and distributed denial-of-service attacks.
 - PrivateLink allows you to publish an "endpoint" that others can connect with from their own VPC.
 It's similar to a normal VPC Endpoint, but instead of connecting to an AWS service, people can connect to your endpoint.
 - Further, you'd want to use private IP connectivity and security groups so that your services function as though they were hosted directly on your private network.
-- Remember that AWS PrivateLink applies to Applicatiosn/Services communicating with each other within the AWS network.
+- Remember that AWS PrivateLink applies to Applications/Services communicating with each other within the AWS network.
 For VPCs to communicate with each other within the AWS network, use VPC Peering.
 - **Summary:** AWS PrivateLink connects your *AWS services with other AWS services* through a non-public tunnel.

 ### VPC Peering:
 - VPC peering allows you to connect one VPC with another via a direct network route using the Private IPs belonging to both.
 With VPC peering, instances in different VPCs behave as if they were on the same network.
-- You can create a VPC peering connection between your own VPCs, regardless if they are in the same region or not, and with a VPC in an enirely different AWS account.
+- You can create a VPC peering connection between your own VPCs, regardless if they are in the same region or not, and with a VPC in an entirely different AWS account.
 - VPC Peering is usually done in such a way that there is one central VPC that peers with others.
 Only the central VPC can talk to the other VPCs.
 - You cannot do transitive peering for non-central VPCs.
 Non-central VPCs cannot go through the central VPC to get to another non-central VPC.
 You must set up a new portal between non-central nodes if you need them to talk to each other.
 - The following diagram highlights the above idea.
 VPC B is free to communicate with VPC A with VPC Peering enabled between both.
 However, VPC B cannot continue the conversation with VPC C. Only VPC A can communicate with VPC C.